Team-BHP > Motorbikes

 What I know and have retained are just the fundamentals of electrical and electronics.
 These have helped me a lot in my job of designing industrial machinery.
 Sadly, many freshers I interview just don't know any basics in any field and finding competent people at lower levels is a big challenge.

-Motard_Blr is offline (1) Thanks
+Motard_Blr is online now (1) Thanks

 Old 10th March 2017, 16:38 #5968